- Course type: Self-paced

 At the end of each chapter, you can complete a chapter test to see if you're ready to move on or have some material to review.
 Once you've completed the entire course, take the practice test and use the study tools in the course to prepare for the proctored final exam.
 You may take the proctored final exam whenever you are ready.

-This course has been evaluated and recommended by ACE for 3 semester hours in the upper division baccalaureate degree category and by NCCRS for 4 semester hours in the lower division baccalaureate degree category.
+This course has been evaluated and recommended by ACE for 3 semester hours in the upper division baccalaureate degree category and by NCCRS for 4 semester hours in the upper division baccalaureate degree.
 To apply for transfer credit, follow these steps:

 - If you already have a school in mind, check with the registrar to see if the school will grant credit for courses recommended by either ACE or NCCRS.

 - Complete Marketing 301 by watching video lessons and taking short quizzes.

 - Take the Marketing 301 final exam directly on the Study.com site.